Sony A6300 versus Canon 200D

 The physical size and weight of the Sony A6300 and the Canon 200D are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A6300 – represents the basis or 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 200D is considerably larger (41 percent) than the Sony A6300.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 200D is notably larger (41 percent) than the Sony A6300.
 Moreover, the 200D is markedly heavier (12 percent) than the A6300.
 It is worth mentioning in this context that the A6300 is splash and dust resistant, while the 200D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Both cameras have similarly sized sensors, but DSLRs have a larger flange-to-focal plane distance than mirrorless cameras, which imposes contraints on the optical engineering process and generally leads to bigger and heavier lenses.
 You can find an overview of optics for the two cameras in the Sony E-Mount Lens Catalog (A6300) and the Canon EF Lens Catalog (200D).
 Mirrorless cameras, such as the Sony A6300, have moreover the advantage that they have a relatively short flange to focal plane distance and can thus use many lenses from other systems via adapters.